tydangelo18/tydangelo18/README.md

 # Hi there 👋, I'm Ty D'Angelo

 I am a Full Stack Developer in Austin, TX.
 During my free time I work on side projects with various teams as a Web Developer to utilize my skills in Javascript, React, Node.js, HTML, CSS, and UI/UX Design.
-I am currently breaking into Blockchain Development by learning Blockchain, Ethereum, and Smart Contract Fundamentals, as well as Solidity, Remix, and Hardhat.
+I am currently looking to break into the open-source community.

 :floppy_disk: Please check out my [**portfolio**](https://tydangelo.com).